 Protocol Description Transparent Provides a transparent link with no interpretation of the data packet.
-This mode is most commonly used with array based dataloggers, and it must be used when communicating with other transparent devices such as the RF400/410/415 and CR205/210/215.
-This mode is also used for non PakBus® protocols like Modbus.
-When used this way, Retry Level must be set to None.
-PakBus Aware This is the most commonly used protocol setting for PakBus® networks.
+This mode is most commonly used with array based dataloggers.
+This mode is also used for non PakBus [®] protocols like Modbus.
+When used this way, Retry Level must be set to None .
+PakBus Aware This is the most commonly used protocol setting for PakBus [®] networks.
 The radio will automatically inherit an RF identifier equal to the PakBus address of the device it is serially attached to.
 In this mode, the radio will be capable of performing RF level retries and acknowledgements and provide a more reliable link than Transparent mode used for broadcast messaging.
-You do not need to manually set a unique RF Radio Address or a unique PakBus Address.
-This device will not appear in PakBus Graph.
-PakBus Node This mode is similar to PakBus Aware, but it requires the device to have a unique PakBus Address specified.
-Because the radio is PakBus® addressable, status information, such as RSSI, can be queried through a get variables transaction.
+You do not need to manually set a unique RF radio address or a unique PakBus address.
+This device will not appear in PakBus Graph .
+PakBus Node This mode is similar to PakBus Aware, but it requires the device to have a unique PakBus address specified.
+Because the radio is PakBus addressable, status information, such as received signal strength indicator (RSSI), can be queried through a get variables transaction.
 Additionally, if the radio is connected to a PakBus router, it will also be viewable in PakBus Graph and accessible by other remote PakBus devices.
-If attached to a PakBus router, network overhead will increase due the increase in number of PakBus nodes in the network.
-If Active Interface is also set to PakBus Router, this mode will allow the device to function as a standalone RF repeater.
-This setting must be used if Active Interface is set as PakBus Router.
+If attached to a PakBus router, network overhead will increase due to the increase in number of PakBus nodes in the network.
+If Active Interface is also set to PakBus Router , this mode will allow the device to function as a standalone RF repeater.
+This setting must be used if Active Interface is set as PakBus Router .
 This setting is most commonly used when a user wants to a) use the device as a standalone PakBus repeater, b) make the device available remotely for viewing and editing settings, or c) attach more than one radio to a single datalogger.